tinylinden/attic.tinylinden.eu/content/posts/vs-code-rest-client/index.md

 featured: https://unsplash.com/photos/kn-UmDZQDjM
 ---

-I have been looking for free of charge replacement for [IntelliJ IDEA HTTP client][idea-http-client], and I think that I have found something which meets all my requiredments.
-Check out [Rest Client Plugin for VS Code][vs-rest-client].
+I have been looking for free of charge replacement of [IntelliJ IDEA HTTP Client][idea-http-client], and I think that I have found something which meets most of my requirements &ndash; [Rest Client Plugin for VS Code][vs-rest-client].

 More to come...